AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/admin-console.md

 # Accessing the Admin Console {#accessing-admin-console}

-Once you understand the preparation necessary to onboarding and the basics of AEMaaCS structure, you are ready to log into the Admin Console for the first time.
+Now that you have read the article [AEM as a Cloud Service Terminology](terminology.md) and understand the basics of AEMaaCS structure, you are ready to log into the Admin Console for the first time!

 ## Objective {#objective}

 As a system administrator you are responsible for managing users within your organization.
 You do this by using the Admin Console.
-After reading this section you should be able to:
+After reading this section you should:

+* Understand what and Adobe ID is.
-* Access and login to Admin Console.
+* Be able to log in to Admin Console.
-* Review your privileges as a system administrator via Admin Console.
+* Understand how to review your privileges as a system administrator via Admin Console.
+* Know how to contact Adobe support for help.

 ## The Admin Console {#admin-console}